Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Do I need planning permission to set up glamping pods?

 If you plan to operate for longer than 28 days, then the answer is yes.
-In the UK, the government allows individuals to run glamping/camping sites without needing any planning permission for 28 days per year.
+In the UK you can run temporary glamping or camp sites for up to 28 days each year without needing any planning permission.

 Of course, like anything, there are things you won’t be able to do within this timeframe.
 For instance, you can’t lay any concrete bases or install treatment plants.

-28 days could be a great ‘trial run’ before you begin the planning permission process – but since there’s restrictions on what you can do, your vision may be restricted in this time.
-Especially if you’re really going for that luxury feel.
+28 days could be a great ‘trial run’ before you begin the planning permission process, but there are restrictions on what you can do so this might limit your vision in the short-term – especially if you’re really going for that luxury feel.

 Do I still need planning permission if I already have land and accommodation set up?